What is Google Ads: Pay-Per-Click Marketing Explained for Contractors

 You’ll need to pay to run a Google Ads campaign, but is your goal to save money or make money?

-Plenty of contractors and home improvement businesses go with the first option and think it’s smart to slash costs and manage their own SEO.
+Plenty of contractors, trade and home improvement businesses go with the first option and think it’s smart to slash costs and manage their own SEO.
 Yep, you’ll save a few hundred bucks a month this way, but are you bringing in new customers at the same time?

 Saving money is useless if you’re not making money at the same time.

-Paying for Google Ads is about growing your trade business.
+Paying for Google Ads is about growing your trade, contractor or home improvement business.
 With businesses who invest in Google Ads seeing $8 of revenue for every $1 they put into their ad campaigns, pay-per-click marketing is a proven money maker.

 Your competitors use Google Ads to steal your customers